Racooder/jc-bot/README.md

 ## License

+The license applies only to the code in this repository.
+Images and other assets are explicitly excluded.
 The license for the code is the GNU General Public License Version 3.
 You can find more informations [here](./LICENSE)

 ## Credits